liferay/liferay-docs/develop/tutorials/articles/customizing-liferay-portal-with-hooks/08-extending-the-indexer-post-processor-using-a-hook.markdown

    Users* and select a user.
 Assign the user a job title (e.g., Blogger) and click *Save*.

-6. Test out the indexer hook by searching for that job title.
+6. Restart your server.
+Now test out the indexer hook by searching for that job title.

     ![Figure 2: In this example, searching for *Blogger* returns two users with that job title.](../../images/indexer-hook-search.png)